As a hunter, it is your responsibility to contact the leaseholder or landowner for permission prior to accessing leased or private land.

 The Use Respect Program

-The Government of Alberta and the Alberta Conservation Association developed the Use Respect program to raise awareness.
+The Government of Alberta and the Alberta Conservation Association developed the Use Respect program to raise awareness of the

 Under the Use Respect program, yellow and green signs will be placed along the fences of potential hunting areas on both